LukeBlueLOx/SARS-CoV-2_PL_V_2.0/README.md

 "EPIDEMIA" application version: "SARS-CoV-2_PL_V_2.0" - is a solid, designed foundation for version 3.0, which will be implemented in the near future.
 The "EPIDEMIA" application in version 3.0 - will be able to generate and visualize time series presented in the "SARS-CoV-2_PL_V_2.0" version for a given date entered by the user.

+Python files responsible for generating Plotly - Dash charts are under construction and testing.
+They will be made available only after the application version 3.0 is completed - together with the availability of the entire application under the appropriate Open Source license.
+The 3.0 application will rely solely on visualizations generated with Python in Plotly-Dash.
+Only the Pandas library will be used to generate the datasets - Google Sheets will be the perfect schematic diagram for this task - which is a challenge for me as I am still learning all these new things.
+Google Sheets will remain in use all the time for applications in version 2.0 - because they are also a great tool and an integral part of the application for daily updating, learning and discovering new solutions.

 ---